upengareri/devops/kodekloud/terraform_basics/terraform_notes.md

 - It can also be used to feed values to other configuration tools such as shell scripts or ansible
 -----
 ## <a id="tf-state"></a>Terraform State
-- `terraform.state` single source of truth for what is deployed in the real world
+- `terraform.tfstate` - single source of truth for what is deployed in the real world
 - Each resource created by TF would have unique id which is used to identify the resource in real world
 - It's terraform state that records the dependencies(implicit and explicit) b/w various resources and thus while deleting the resources it makes sure that the order is followed
 - In a real world scenario when working with team, it's ideal to keep the latest state file in a remote so that all team members use use it for the latest info.
 Some examples of places for keeping the state file are -